-The ML6682 Token Ring Physical Interface Circuit is designed for use as a token ring concentrator port interface in 4Mb/s and 16Mb/s IEEE 802.5 networks using category 4 and 5 unshielded twisted pair (UTP) and type 1 shielded twisted pair (STP) cable.
+The ML6682 Token Ring Physical Interface Circuit is designed for use as a token ring concentrator port interface in 4Mb/s and 16Mb/s ISO/IEC 8802-5 networks using unshielded twisted pair (UTP) or shielded twisted pair (STP) cable.
 It can also be configured as a Ring-In or Ring-Out port for concentrator interface to the main network trunk.
-It includes a receiver equalizer for suppression of inter-symbol distortion, a narrow-bandwidth master PLL with a constant-gain phase/frequency detector for enhanced clock tracking and low VCO phase distortion, an 8 UI FIFO and slave PLL for additional jitter attenuation, internal frequency/phase tracking select logic, and a waveshaping twisted pair transmit driver which requires only a very simple external filter to meet the 802.5 standard.
+It includes a receiver equalizer for suppression of inter-symbol distortion, a narrow-bandwidth master PLL with a constantgain phase/frequency detector for enhanced clock tracking and low VCO phase distortion, an 8 UI FIFO and slave PLL for additional jitter attenuation, internal frequency/phase tracking select logic, and a waveshaping twisted pair transmit driver which requires only a very simple external filter to meet the ISO/IEC 8802-5 standard.
 The circuit also includes phantom wire fault detection and output drivers for use with an external phantom switching mechanism in a concentrator-to-trunk interface application.
 The part has an on-chip single-pin crystal oscillator designed for a 16MHz crystal.
-It can also be used with an external clock of either 16MHz or 32MHz frequency.
+It can also be used with an external clock of 32MHz frequency.
 The part uses a frequency squelch circuit at the twisted pair receiver to allow detection of incorrect network speed.